drakmaniso/bevy_pixel_camera/README.md

 # bevy_pixel_camera

-A simple pixel-perfect camera plugin for Bevy, suitable for pixel-art.
+A simple camera plugin for the Bevy game engine, to help displaying pixel-art sprites.

-This crates makes it possible to correctly display low-resolution 2d graphics with Bevy's default renderer and sprites.

-While it is possible to achieve pixel-perfect rendering with Bevy's own camera and `OrthographicProjection`, doing so correctly requires to configure it in a specific way (you can't just use `OrhtographicCameraBundle`).
+This crates provides a plugin to automatically configure Bevy's `Camera2dBundle`.
+It sets the camera to an integer scaling factor (using Bevy's `ScalingMode::WindowSize`), and automatically updates the zoom level so that the specified target resolution fills as much of the sceen as possible.

-This plugin provides a camera which can be easily configured by specifying either the size of the virtual pixels, or the desired resolution.
+The plugin can also automatically set and resize the viewport of the camera to match the target resolution.

-Note that if either the width or the height of your sprite is not divisible by 2, you need to change the anchor of the sprite (which is at the center by default), or it will not be pixel aligned.
+## How to use

-Also note that Bevy uses linear sampling by default for textures, which is not what you want for pixel art.
-The easiest way to change this is to set the default_sampler on the ImagePlugin:
+Note that Bevy uses linear sampling by default for textures, which is not what you want for pixel art.
+The easiest way to change this is to configure Bevy's `ImagePlugin`:

 ```rust
     App::new()